15 Things to do in Edinburgh when you are not playing Golf

 Edinburgh is steeped in history and is the most popular tourist destination in Scotland.
-In the summer, tourists to the city outnumber the locals by some way.
+In the summer, tourists to the city centre outnumber the locals.
 They visit the Royal Mile, Edinburgh Castle, Holyroodhouse, Princes Street Gardens, Arthur's Seat, Greyfriars Bobby, the Scottish National Gallery, the Royal Botanic Gardens and various whisky centres.
-However, there is as much early golf history in Edinburgh as anywhere else and there are as many golf-related historical places to visit in Edinburgh as there are in St Andrews.
+However, few visit the early golf history in Edinburgh as anywhere else though there are as many golf-related historical places to visit in Edinburgh as anywhere else.

 Walk down the Royal Mile (1) to (5)

 The Royal Mile runs from the Castle to Holyroodhouse.
-Most visitors will have walked down it and seen the Tron Kirk and St Giles Cathedral, but there are other lesser known places to see as well.
+Most visitors will have walked down it and seen the Tron Kirk and St Giles Cathedral, but there are other sights to see.

-At the top of the Royal Mile, in the Lawnmarket, is James Court (1), which was built by James Brownhill, builder of Golfhall and thus creator of the world's first golf clubhouse and catalyst for golf clubs everywhere.
+At the top of the Royal Mile, in the Lawnmarket, is James Court (1), which was built by James Brownhill, builder of Golfhall, the world's first golf clubhouse and catalyst for golf clubs everywhere.
 James Court is behind and beside Gladstone's Land and the Writers' Museum.
 Several famous people were tenants including David Hume and James Bowell, who entertained Dr Samuel Johnson there prior to their famous trip round Scotland.
 The building had one of the first tenants' associations, though half of it was rebuilt after a fire in 1857.

 The Royal Mile has seen many famous pubs come and go.
 Borthwick Close, on the south side, was the site of Robert Biggar's pub.
 He was the second tenant in Golfhall and a 'founder' member of the Leith Golfers.